willemarcel/localgroups/README.md

 You can use this map elsewhere by adding this bit of code to your web page:

     <script src="https://embed.github.com/view/geojson/osmlab/localgroups/blob/master/osmgroups.geojson"></script>

+Or you can use the geoJSON directly in any way you see fit.

 Happy mapping!